Monday, September 2, 2019

 With darkness and the death-hour rounding it.

-*This is the third Kingdom Poets post about Elizabeth Barrett Browning: first post, second post.
+*This is the third Kingdom Poets post about Elizabeth Barrett Browning: first post, second post, fourth post.

 Entry written by D.S.
 Martin.
 His latest poetry collection is Ampersand (2018, Cascade).
 His books are available through Amazon, and Wipf & Stock, including the anthologies The Turning Aside, and Adam, Eve, & the Riders of the Apocalypse.